Obarun/66/doc/66-event.md

 self-describing — you read the family from the section itself, without having to open the source's frontend.

+That redundancy is checked, not assumed: `66 parse` refuses a reactor whose `EventType` disagrees with the family of the source named in `From`, and refuses a `From` that is not a `Type = event` source at all.
+This is not cosmetic — `EventType` is the runtime dispatch key, so a mismatch would arm cleanly and then never fire, silently.

 ```ini
 # frontend: backup  — runs every night, driven by the nightly-3am source above
 [Main]